Ard3ny/ard3ny.github.io/_posts/2023-04-20-Upgrade-gerrit-from-2-16-to-3-7-2.md

 ```

 ## Migrate the database
-Run ‘migrate-to-note-db’ command to migrate all changes from old database to NoteDB
+Run ‘migrate-to-note-db’ command to migrate all changes from old database to "NoteDB"

 > Note that my installation is stored  in /var/www/gerrit, but yours may vary
 {: .prompt-tip }